hebalkaya/CAGECAT-DEVELOPMENT/README.md

 - The ```-p 5364:88``` is for port forwarding.
 CAGECAT is exposed on port 88 internally in the container, 5364 externally in the container.

 ## 4. Copy sensitive files
-Sensitive files are not publicly exposed due to their sensitive nature.
+Sensitive files are not publicly exposed due to privacy reasons.
 We have to manually copy them into the container.

 ### To Do